Lisa and I are two female entrepreneurs who set up a baking business specialising in personalised and branded biscuits.

 If you do not know where to start, then learn from what your competitors are doing.
 Which, if any, online platforms do they operate on?
 Who can help you navigate a way for your business to be up there as well?

-Digital is just one other element in the journey of your business.
+Getting and understanding digital is just one other element in the journey of your business.
 One that, if played right, can win you hundreds of percentage points in your revenue.
 We have seen exactly this while working for clients in a digital marketing agency and we have seen it for ourselves in our own business.
 Most if not all large baking jobs come through via our website.
 To date, we have been contacted and baked for the likes of Amazon, Harvey Nichols, NatWest, Fendi, etc. All these orders would have been impossible to land if we weren’t visible online.

 This is a fabulous guest blog by the wonderful Saskia of Bloom Bakers.
 Their journey is totally inspirational.